In this guide, you’ll learn the basics as well as the benefits of staking.

 To start staking cryptocurrency, you need to follow these five steps:

-There are a lot of PoS coins available in the altcoin market.
+There are a lot of PoS coins available on the market.
 One can surf the web and decide which coins they want to stake.
-On top of that, we have compiled a list of the most profitable coins to stake recently.

-A software wallet is essential to the staking process.
-It is where you store the funds used for staking.
+A software wallet is essential to the staking process as it is where you store the funds used for staking.
 Simply go to the website of the coin you want to stake and download the wallet.

-Some coins have a minimum number of coins required in order to stake.
-Dash requires 1000 DASH while Ethereum plans to start with 32 ETH.
-Although, there are also coins like PIVX, NEO, and PART that have no required minimum.
+Some PoS networks have a minimum number of coins required in order to stake.
+Tezos requires 10,000 XTZ, while Ethereum plans to start with 32 ETH.
+Although, there are also coins like ATOM and ADA that have no required minimum.

 After your wallet is set up, you can begin the staking process.
 Be sure to be connected to the internet at all times, unless you’re using a VPS.
 At this point, all that’s left to do is occasionally check in on your node to ensure everything is running smoothly.